The water is wide and I can't cross over

 Down in those meadows fresh & gay,

-In 1909 George Gardiner collected a tune with one verse from one Thomas Bulbeck, also from Sussex (GG/1/21/1385, at the EFDSS):
+In 1909 George Gardiner collected a tune with one verse from one Thomas Bulbeck, also from Sussex (GG/1/21/1385, at The Full English):

 The same year Herbert Hughes published in the first volume of his Irish Country Songs (p.
 68-9) a "fragment of an old song" from County Derry that is clearly a very mutilated relic of the "Unfortunate Swain".
 In this case even the "childish part" got lost: